-The provisions for full applications preparation provided here are mandatory.
+The provisions for application preparation provided here are mandatory.
 Applications received after the published deadline (refer to DATES) or applications that deviate from the prescribed format will be returned to the sender without further consideration.
 Information regarding this announcement and additional background information are available on the NCCOS/CSCOR home page.
-An example application can be found at:

-http://www.cop.noaa.gov/opportunities/grants/pdf/sample_application.pdf and FAQs are also available.
+An example application can be found at: http://coastalscience.noaa.gov/funding/applicants/forms and FAQs are also available.